 History of Maidenhill

-Maidenhill School opened in 1957 and was described as a ‘Palace of Education’.
-Previously students in Stonehouse had attended Stonehouse County Secondary School near Quietways.
+When Maidenhill School opened in 1957, it was described as a ‘Palace of Education’.
+Until then, students in the area had attended Stonehouse County Secondary School near Quietways.

-In March, 500 students had a chance to show their parents and carers around, local businesses were invited for tours and a very successful open evening was held for the wider community, including former pupils.
+In March 2014, following completion of the project, 500 students were given the opportunity to show their parents and carers around.
+Local businesses were invited for tours and a very successful open evening was held for the wider community, including former pupils.